Is Soylent Green Becoming Our Reality?

 Red Meat: A Nutrient Powerhouse

 But several critical compounds are found only—or almost exclusively—in animal foods, with red meat being among the richest sources.
-These nutrients rarely make it into public health messaging, yet they’re essential for brain function.
+These rarely make it into public health messaging, yet they’re essential for brain function.

 Vitamin B12 is found only in animal foods.
 Not “primarily” or “mostly”—only.
 Plants contain zero.
 Your body needs B12 to produce neurotransmitters, maintain nerve function, and synthesize DNA.
 Deficiency symptoms read like a psychiatric intake form: depression, memory loss, cognitive dysfunction, fatigue, irritability.